Prunoideae/MitoFlex/README.md

 ## 1.3 Memory

 It takes about 5-30G to assemble the genome from a 5Gbps pair-end rawdata sample with thread number set to 80 (`--thread_number 80`).
-The memory consumption is highly varied, mainly depends on the fragmentation of the quality of rawdata, a dataset with more focus reads on mitogenome will absolutely takes much lesser memory since the contigs are limited.
+The memory consumption is highly varied, mainly depends on the fragmentation and the quality of rawdata, a dataset with more focused reads on mitogenome will absolutely takes much lesser memory since the contigs are limited.
 It takes much lower memory space in comparison to MitoZ, as MitoFlex uses the succinct de Brujin Graph (sDBG), a succinct representation of de Brujin Graph.
 Improving the data quality could reduce the memory usage.
+Also, more threads requires more memory in steps, since the data being processed is larger in the same time.

-The average RAM consumption of MitoFlex is usually at 5G or even lower, but there are a few points that will consume much resource, the first one is the graph construction of megahit, which takes from 5G to 20G, but assembly will then only takes 1-3G to be done, the second one is the nhmmer search part explicitly in findmitoscaf module, where it takes about 15G or higher for searching against all the profiles.
+The average RAM consumption of MitoFlex is usually at 5G or even lower at 8 threads or 80 threads, but there are a few points that will consume much resource, the first one is the graph construction of megahit, which takes from 5G to 20G, but assembly will then only takes 1-3G to be done, the second one is the nhmmer search part explicitly in findmitoscaf module, where it takes about 15G or higher for searching against all the profiles.
 The steps are not parallelly processed, so 20GB or so is enough to deal with any type of data, or even less if the sample is small.

 So, a machine with over 32 GB spare RAM is recommended, giving more could be more robust to deal with samples which are quite messy.
 As the workflow develops even further, some part of the module may requires even more or less RAM.